-Desktop Adventures - to give the two game series its proper title - was an odd idea that actually did make some sense, but was always going to struggle next to all of that.
-Those were polished, refined experiences, with the typical comparison between Lucasarts and its arch-rival Sierra was that Lucasarts made movies while Sierra made TV shows - its adventures in particular were more or less Pixar in point and click form, especially classics like Monkey Island and Day of the Tentacle.
+Desktop Adventures, to give the two-game series its proper title, was an odd idea that actually did make some sense, but was always going to struggle next to all of that.
+Those were polished, refined experiences, with the typical comparison between Lucasarts and its arch-rival Sierra that Lucasarts made movies while Sierra made TV shows—its adventures in particular were more or less Pixar in point-and-click form, especially classics like Monkey Island and Day of the Tentacle.

-Indiana Jones was easily the more successful of the two, simply because the nature of Indy's adventures lent it to random tricks and traps, very similar looking locations, and basic treasure hunts... which of course is all the engine could really manage.
+Indiana Jones was easily the more successful of the two, simply because the nature of Indy's adventures lent it to random tricks and traps, similar-looking locations, and basic treasure hunts.
+Which of course is all the engine could really manage.
 Transpose it to Star Wars and try to pretend there's a narrative, and the best you're going to get is... well, this.

 "Dagobah!" exclaimed Luke Skywalker, climbing out of his X-Wing and sniffing the swampy goodness.
 "Yoda must be around here somewhere.
 I better find him and see what's on his mind..."